Nazim: Description

+Deputy

+A Naib Nazim, or deputy Nazim, is an elected deputy government official.
+The word "Naib" means assistant or deputy whilst Nazim is similar to a mayor, hence Naib Nazim is similar in function to a deputy mayor.

+History

-Pakistan originally had a system inherited from the time of British rule, in which a mayor was the head of a district.
-Under the Local Government Act, however, the role of the nazim became distinct from that of a mayor, with more power.
+Pakistan originally had a system inherited from the time of British rule, in which a Mayor was the head of a district.
+Under the Local Government Act, however, the role of the nazim became distinct from that of a Mayor, with more power.
 The nazim system was introduced after the commissionerate system, imposed during British rule, was lifted by the government of Pakistan.
-This Local Government act was imposed in the country in 2001.
-One exception, however, is Islamabad, the federal capital, where the commissionerate system remained in effect.
+Now there is no commissioner for any of the divisions, deputy commissioner for the districts, or assistant commissioners, since the Local Government act was imposed in the country in 2001.
+The one exception is Islamabad, the federal capital, where the commissionerate system remains in effect.

-In 2009, the new government restored the commissionerate system.
-All the provinces introduced their own new local government systems.
+In 2009, the new government restored the commissionerate system in the divisions but the nazims also remain in power.

-A Nazim was also empowered to decide criminal cases.
-The Nazim was the lowliest of elected officials in Pakistan.
-The district nazim, is elected by the nazims of Union Councils, Union Councillors, and Tehsil Nazims, who themselves are elected directly by the votes of the local public.